-It is estimated that chronic pain affects at least 30 per cent of the world’s population.
+It is estimated that chronic pain affects at least 30% of the world’s population.
 The fallout from the Opioid Epidemic has spurred a new interested in finding more effective treatments for pain management.
 Some trials using psychedelics like psilocybin to treat phantom-limb pain and cluster headaches are underway.

 Anxiety impacts 300 million people.
 Psychedelics show promise in alleviating symptoms of anxiety.
 Studies over the last 20 years with LSD, MDMA, ketamine and more psychedelics are paving the way towards psychedelic-assisted therapy for anxiety.

 At the simplest level, personality entails the characteristic patterns of thoughts, feelings and behaviours that make a person unique.
 Personality is ever-changing and it is believed that psychedelics have the ability to influence these changes.

 While psychedelics remain illegal in Australia, the countires Health Authorities have recently warmed to the notion of psychedelic therapy, providing a $15 million dollar grant for psychedelic research.

 There is estimated to be 45 million people living with some form of bipolar disorder across the globe.
 No trials have taken place using psychedelics to treat bipolar disorders as researchers are unsure if psychedelics may induce a manic episode in participants.

 Autism spectrum disorders are believed to affect 1 in 160 children globally.
 At present, there are no FDA-approved treatments for autistic adults.
 There has been little research to date regarding the use of psychedelics to treat autism spectrum disorders, however, one trial using MDMA yielded promising results.